 |

-Competition Tasks This year
+Competition Tasks

-only was a high level of expertise required, it was also necessary for the groups to work well as a team and to plan their projects well.
-The tasks were:Part 1: Funny Voices Set up
+tasks, so not only was a high level of expertise required, it was also necessary for the groups to work well as a team and to plan their projects well.
+The tasks were:Part 1: Funny Voices Set up a real time voice altering system in the Blackfin, with at least one effect.
+The students must provide a live demo.
+Part 2: ECG For ECG,

-are normally picked up by electrodes attached to the skin on the chest, good electrical contact is essential as the signals are small.
-The power of DSP for real-time filtering and conditioning means that a
+electrocardiogram, electrical signals are normally picked up by electrodes attached to the skin on the chest, good electrical contact is essential as the signals are small.
+The power of DSP for real-time

-good signal can be obtained using simple hand held sensors.
-Design and build an ECG system using simple hand held electrodes capable of displaying the full detail of the ECG waveform.
-Signal
+filtering and conditioning means that a good signal can be obtained using simple hand held sensors.
+Design and build an ECG system using simple hand held electrodes capable of displaying the

 generated.
 All the movement detection and music generation were accomplished using the ADSP BF533 EZ-Kit Lite.
 The Beijing team also produced a PC-based display that allowed the user to see the movements he